-Possible Side Effects (More Common)
+Possible Side Effects

-- Darkening of the skin or nails
+- Infection of skin around the nails

-While you are getting this drug in your vein (IV), you may have a reaction.
+- While you are getting this drug in your vein (IV), you may have a reaction to the drug.
+Sometimes you may be given medication to stop or lessen these side effects.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.
-These reactions may happen for the first 24 hours after your infusion.
-Call 911 for emergency care.
+These reactions may happen after your infusion.
+If this happens, call 911 for emergency care.

 Treating Side Effects

-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).